I like to call myself an artist.

 Early on in life, I wanted to make videogames, but coding was too much for my little brain, so I dedicated my time on learning to design and create characters.

 I spent a lot of time working to become a concept artist for games, but was never able to go to college for art.
-So I tried many ways to get an income as an artist. *insert joke on how artists are poor here*
+So I tried many ways to get an income as an artist.

 I still think my art is not as good as I want it to be.
 I believe I could have been so much better if I had dedicated my art in different ways, and now I'm caught in-between a bunch of different artistic skill sets, never being too great at any of them.